BitMadcouk/BMKDWebsite/docs/manuals/SS5.md

 SINGLE DRIVE VERSION:

-1)Starting Track No.:Press 1 to enter the changes.
+1) Starting Track No.: Press 1 to enter the changes.
 Defaults to 01 but any track number from 1 to 80 may be selected.

 2) Ending Track No.: Press 2 to enter changes.
 Defaults to 35, but any track number from 1 to 80 may be selected.
 Please note that tracks 41-80 should only be programmed while using a 1571 formatted disk.
 This copy is made with out actually flipping the disk.
 Although you may select tracks 1-80, we suggest copying tracks 1-35 and then tracks 41-75.
 This will save time in most cases.